everhartlab/sclerotinia-366/results/mlg-mcg.md

 ## # ... with 155 more rows
 ```

-These tables are a good start, but we want to have a publication-ready table:
+These tables are a good start, but we want to have a publication-ready table.

 ```r